starshaped/aubreysambor.com/src/posts/2020-year-in-review.md

 ## Personal update

-Well.
-Where do I begin?
 I laugh at my 2019 review, saying the year sucked -- no. 2020 has been the worst year of my personal life.
-My long-term relationship ended in the middle of a global pandemic right before I turned 40, so I'll be spending 2021 learning a lot about myself and hoping I'll be able to hang out with my friends again.
+My long-term relationship ended in the middle of a global pandemic right before I turned 40, so yeah, things haven't been the greatest.
+Hopefully things improve in 2021.

 ## Good things

+Even though the year's been awful, I'm going to try to remember _some_ good things about this year.

 - I started running again for the first time in 6 years.
 I stopped when it got too cold, but I'm confident I will pick it up again once it warms up and once I don't have to wear a mask to run outdoors.
-- I discovered the joy of fountain pens
+- I discovered the joy of fountain pens.
+- Before the pandemic, I spent a week in Palm Springs with my team for our company retreat.
+It was such a fantastic time and I'm glad I was able to take one trip this year.
+- I moved to a new apartment with an in-unit washer and dryer.
+Enough said!

 **Read past good things lists:** [2018 good things list](/posts/2018-good-things-list), [2017 good things list](/posts/2017-good-things-list).